luczod/cppClass/chapter_1/readme.md

 - Compiler: Work on one translation unit at a time,so each translation unit corresponds to a single object file.
 - Linker: Generates programs from object files

+### Translation Unit
+- The number of translation units is determined by the number of standalone .cpp files in your project, regardless of whether they're embedded in other files
+- The number of translation units manageable to optimize compilation time and maintainability
+- Techniques like precompiled headers or incremental linking to improve compilation performance

 ### printf Format Specifiers

 - %d : int